 By the mid-1860s Bond had built himself Cedar Lodge on the Bath Road, all very nice but ultimately not grand enough.
-Soon he was at Brook Side with his son Jonathan nestling respectfully alongside in Rhone Villa.
+Soon he was at Brook Side with his son Jonathan nestling respectfully nearby in Rhone Villa.
 The business passed in 1904 to this third Jonathan and in 1914 to his son George who in the 1930s added Kanellan for his sisters Katherine, Nellie and Anne.
-By then Beatrice Roberts had combined Brook Side and Rhone Villa to create Silchester House Girls' School which has evolved in recent years to become a day nursery.
+By then Beatrice Roberts was at Brook Side running Silchester House Girls' School which has evolved in recent years to become a day nursery.

 Cedar Lodge is still there (as Norfolk House Hotel).
 So is Kanellan.
-The current proposal is to retain Rhone Villa but demolish the Bond centrepiece that was originally Brook Side.
+The current proposal is to demolish the Bond centrepiece that was originally Brook Side.
 It would be so much better if this fabulous undesignated heritage asset could be retained for posterity by converting it into flats with the sensitivity shown at Lansdowne Court.